Qjaquier/dotty-coverage-tools/README.md

 Tools used for my semester project about code coverage for Dotty.

-**Warning** : the following only work with the modified version of the dotty compiler !
+**Warning** : the following only works with the modified version of the dotty compiler !

 To run: